ESMValGroup/ESMValCore/doc/quickstart/install.rst

    `CEDA <https://help.jasmin.ac.uk/article/4955-community-software-esmvaltool>`__ ;
  - DKRZ-Levante: `esmvaltool` is available on login nodes (`levante.dkrz.de`) after login and module loading via `module load esmvaltool`; the command `module help esmvaltool` provides some information about the module.
+ - Met Office: esmvaltool is available on the Linux estate after login and module loading via module load; see the ESMValTool Community of Practice SharePoint site for more details.

 .. note::
     If you would like to use pre-installed versions on HPC clusters (currently CEDA-JASMIN and DKRZ-MISTRAL),